haesken/dftools/BUILD_DEVELOP.markdown

 python & its modules are installed globally.

 You will need to have all the dependencies installed.
-First install python, then your python directory and the `scripts` subdirectory to your path.
+First install python, then add your python directory and the `scripts` subdirectory to your path.
 [More info](http://stackoverflow.com/questions/6318156/adding-python-path-on-windows-7)

 Install setuptools and pip.